icsantos/frontend-nanodegree-feed-reader-testing/README.md

 - Delete `class="menu-hidden"` from the body element
   - Jasmine is red
   - `Error: Expected <body class>...</body> to have class 'menu-hidden'.`
-  - `Error: Expected false to be true.`
+  - `Error: Element has "menu-hidden" class: Expected false to be true.`
 - Add `class="menu-hidden"` to the body element
   - Jasmine is green